vzcaffaro/programming-languages-2020/assignment-1.md

 # Assignment 1

+(instructions adapted for 2021)

 The assignment comes in 2 parts.
 Both parts are exercises in Haskell.
 This is important since we will use Haskell throughout this course and also next semester in Compiler Construction.
 (As a footnote, I want to add that Haskell is only a (very good) tool for us, one could use any other programming language for the same purpose in principle, even if it was infeasible in practice.
 In fact, if you want to compare Haskell to another programming language you already know, this would be a great idea for your blog to implement this assignment also in, say, one of Java, Python, C++, etc and then to compare the two implementations.)

 **Proper use of git will be taken into account for grading.**

+- make a private repo for this Assignment and invite all group members and myself as a collaborators
+- add a `README.md` containing names and emails of all students in the group
+- make a subfolder `Calculator`
+- do not commit machine generated files (only keep `numbers.cf`, `Calculator.hs`, `Interpreter.hs` in `Calculator`)
+- do not change my file names
-In your repo, make a folder called Assignment1.
-You can keep your version of the file `fractions.hs` there, as well as your version of the folder `Calculator`.
-Build up your version of `fractions.hs` step by step as the template will not compile.
+- build up your version of `fractions.hs` step by step as the template will not compile.
 Do not change my names of the functions (they are part of the specification).
+Document at least on test case per function you implement.
+- commit each time, with **meaningful messages**, after you implemented and **tested**
+  - a function in `fractions.hs`,
+  - a case of `eval` in `numbers3.hs`,
+  - a rule of `numbers.cf`;
+- if you want/need to keep copies of different versions of the same file use branches
+- the master branch should only contain the files relevant for grading: all the files that contain code you wrote plus the auxiliary files such as `Calculator.hs` that I need to compile your work;
+- expect no points for code that does not compile or does not run;

+**Submission is by sending me an email with a link to the repository.**

 ## Part 1: Recursion (5 points)